The Best Motion Control Running Shoes Reviewed

 How durable are they?

 For some reason durability is an especially difficult attribute to find in a pair of motion control running shoes.
-Perhaps there is extra strain put on the shoe due to the design correcting your over-pronation but unfortunately many of the shoes we reviewed had reports of durability issues.
-If you are willing to sacrifice a bit of flexibility or breathability then go with the North Face GTX which will outlast most of the other shoes on this list.
+Perhaps there is extra strain put on the shoe due to the design correcting your over-pronation but unfortunately many of the shoes we reviewed had reports of durability issues. when one is willing to sacrifice a bit of flexibility or breathability then go with the North Face GTX which will outlast most of the other shoes on this list.
 However the New Balance shoes on our list are both very well rounded designs with comparatively high durability and performance.
 Unfortunately you will have to decide if the hot rod performance of the lightweight Brooks Beast or the longevity of another shoe is the right match for your needs.
 But if you are looking for running shoes to wear as an every day pair of shoes then definitely go with either New Balance or North Face.

 Other Important Factors To Consider When Selecting The Best Pair For You

 There are a few very important considerations to make as you select your motion control running shoes that are unique to this category.
-Motion control running shoes are designed to correct over-pronation.
+Motion control running sneakers are designed to correct over-pronation.
 Over-pronation is when your foot is angled inward as you run.
 This can lead to a more awkward running form and can contribute to injury. in order to avoid injuries or muscular imbalances that can occur as a result of improper form motion control shoes are essential.